 Researching History (contributor)

 Dr Louise Carter is a social and cultural historian of Britain, with a particular interest in the eighteenth century and issues of gender, war and identity.

 'Brothers in Arms?
-Military Masculinities and Family Feeling in Old Soldiers' Memoirs, 1793-1815' in Michael Brown, Joanne Begiato and Anna Barry, (eds.), Martial Masculinites: Experiencing and Imagining the Military in the Long Nineteenth Century, (Manchester University Press, forthcoming).
+Military Masculinities and Family Feeling in Old Soldiers' Memoirs, 1793-1815' in Michael Brown, Joanne Begiato and Anna Barry, (eds.), Martial Masculinites: Experiencing and Imagining the Military in the Long Nineteenth Century, (Manchester University Press, 2019).

 'Scarlet Fever: Women's Enthusiasm for Men in Uniform 1780-1815', in Kevin Linch and Matthew McCormack (eds.), Britain’s Soldiers: Rethinking War and Society, 1715-1815, (Liverpool University Press, 2014).

 Domestic Affairs: Intimacy, Eroticism and Violence Between Servants and Masters in Eighteenth-Century Britain, by Kristina Straub, History, 97, 325, Jan 2012, pp.160-162.

 The Crimean War in the British Imagination, by Stefanie Markovits, The English Historical Review, 126, 2011, pp. 1214-1216.